 In the quotes below, you will notice that the term ‘face coverings’ is used instead of ‘face masks’.
 This means that in the situations talked about, what is being suggested is use of any cloth covering – simple home-made cloth masks, or even scarves or a piece of fabric – to cover the mouth and nose.
 Use of surgical masks and medical masks is only being recommend by governments for those working with people with COVID-19, as part of full PPE (Personal Protective Equipment).

 The guidance states: "Face coverings can help us protect each other and reduce the spread of the disease if you are in an enclosed space where social distancing isn’t possible and where you will come into contact with people you do not normally meet.
 This is most relevant for short periods indoors in crowded areas, for example on public transport or in some shops."

-The guidance from Northern Ireland states: "It is recommended that you should think about using face coverings in particular circumstances – short periods in enclosed spaces where social distancing is not possible.
-In practice, these circumstances will largely mean on public transport and in shops."
+The guidance from Northern Ireland states: "It is recommended that you should think about using face coverings in particular circumstances – short periods in enclosed spaces where social distancing is not possible.”

 You will have heard that some masks could offer more protection than others.
 Types of masks include: